groundhoggwp/groundhogg/README.txt

 = Is Groundhogg better than my current CRM/Marketing Automation tool? = Well, that's up to you!
 We'll never say Groundhogg is better than anyone, but it is **different.** And sometimes different is better than better.

+= Where can I upgrade to premium? =
+You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

+= Are monthly billing options available for premium? = Yes, we now offer [monthly billing options](https://www.groundhogg.io/pricing/monthly/).

 == Changelog ==

+= 2.2.20 (2020-11-04) =
+* Updated `readme.text`
+* Various fixes and tweaks
+* Add support for detecting `HTTP_CF_CONNECTING_IP` header.
+* Add `do_replacements` to the reply-to override.
+* Fix permissions callbacks in open API endpoints.

 = 2.2.19.5 (2020-09-28) =
 * TWEAKED Merged autocomplete meta picker from ACMF extension into core.